RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 7. Once click on Go to resource, it will immediately open the `Logic App Designer` view for the deployed Logic App.

-    With in this View, we can visually develop our first workflow.
+    With this View, we can visually develop our first workflow.
 Select Blank Logic App.

     ![Logic App Designer](/assets/images/logic-apps/7-logic-app-designer.png)